-What is Foreign Investment?
+What Is Foreign Investment?

-Types of Foreign Investment
+Foreign Investment Explained

-There are two types –
+There are two types of foreign investment policy–

 #1 – Foreign Direct Investment (FDI)

 When a company, financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. , or individual invests in foreign countries and owns more than 10% of a company’s stake, it is referred to as a foreign direct investmentForeign Direct InvestmentA foreign direct investment (FDI) is made by an individual or an organization, into a business located in a foreign country.
 The host nation receives job creation prospects, advanced technology, a higher standard of living, infrastructural development, and overall economic growth..
 It gives the investor controlling power and influence over the companies’ operations and processes.
 Another way of gaining foreign direct investments is opening plants, factories, and offices in another country.

 There are two types of foreign direct investment: